-- "Low Traffic Neighbourhood" (LTN) schemes, most notably elsewhere in Hackney and Waltham Forest, demonstrate that removing or strongly restricting through motor traffic from primarily residential neighbourhoods has major benefits for walking and cycling, and in many cases public transport, activity levels, pollution, community cohesion, business vitality etc. - These schemes reduce overall motor vehicle movements across an area, including the main roads, and encourage "mode shift".
+- "Low Traffic Neighbourhood" (LTN) schemes, most notably elsewhere in London, demonstrate that removing or strongly restricting through motor traffic from primarily residential neighbourhoods has major benefits for walking and cycling, and in many cases public transport, activity levels, pollution, community cohesion, business vitality etc. - These schemes reduce overall motor vehicle movements across an area, including the main roads, and encourage "mode shift".
 And this tends to happen without significant negative impacts to existing main roads and the broader transport network in the medium to long term. - As such, and alongside main road schemes (such as cycle tracks or other "road diets"), these schemes are a vital step towards enabling active travel and reducing the dominance of the motor car in the borough and across London.
-It is important the council remains firm on these plans and the principles behind them, and delivers benefits for the broader community, rather than listening to any vocal minority (often car owners) that emerges during the engagement and consultation process. - It is also important that the council monitors any adverse impacts and mitigates them or adds to the scheme rapidly.
+It is important the council remains firm on these plans and the principles behind them, and delivers benefits for the broader community, rather than listening to any vocal minority (often car owners) that emerges during the engagement and consultation process. - It is also important that the council monitors any adverse impacts and mitigates them or adds to the scheme as rapidly as possible.
 Progress towards improving main roads and residential streets in London is never perfect and rarely holistic.
 It is vital then that councils, rather than reducing rate of progress on schemes on this basis, increases the rate of progress.
 To do this requires accepting schemes are often controversial and always imperfect, and despite this moving forward those schemes that are significantly progressive in removing overall motor traffic volumes and/or significantly increasing walking and cycling mode share rapidly. - For this reason, monitoring, both before and after implementation, of air quality, motor traffic volumes and speeds, cycling and walking volumes and potentially even footfall and retail vacancy rates of nearby shops on nearby main roads and residential streets this scheme could impact, would be desirable, up to several years after the introduction of the scheme, sporadically.
 This would enable the borough and other London, and UK, transport bodies, councillors and officers etc. to build up a valuable evidence base on the results of introducing LTNs, and enable the borough to build schemes to mitigate any adverse impacts as well as reassure residents and shopkeepers of the benefits medium and long-term. - Physically, modal filters should be constructed so as to provide 1.5m gaps from building line to building line.
 This width ensures smaller cars cannot circumvent the filter, but that a wide range of cycles can pass through comfortably.
+Physical filtering is generally (but not in every circumstance) preferable to ANPR camera enforcement (which can see continued non-compliance by some), width restrictions (which reduce speed, and volume, but to a more limited extent) and use of one-ways (which can see increased motor vehicle speeds and are not as beneficial overall, generally). - Further detail on "low traffic neighbourhoods" is available here: https://lcc.org.uk/pages/low-traffic-neighbourhoods